jeff-hykin/silver_spectacle/README.md

 ## What kind of features does it have?

-- **Works everywhere**: WSL, Docker, and ssh over VPN's.
-No more 5 page tutorials trying to get X11 forwarding to function
+- **Works everywhere**: You can run this on your Raspberry Pi and view the results on your phone.
+It works whether it's WSL, Docker, or ssh over a VPN.
+No more 5 page tutorials about X11 forwarding, display variables, and editing config files.
-- **Multiple plots are effortless**: no more complex cramming of graphs together, or accidentally x-ing out that one graph you meant to take a screenshot of.
-Just call the function and forget about it, because you'll always be able to scroll down and find the graph later.
+- **Non-blocking**: No more [hacky/painful workarounds](https://stackoverflow.com/questions/28269157/plotting-in-a-non-blocking-way-with-matplotlib#33050617) to get both code to execute, and a graph to update at the same time. `ss.display` is non-blocking by default, so use it without worrying if your overnight computation is going to stop in the middle because its waiting for user input.
-- **Non-blocking**: no more hacky workarounds to get both code to execute, and a graph to update at the same time. `ss.display` is non-blocking by default, so use it without worrying if your overnight computation is going to stop in the middle because its waiting for user input.
+- **Multiple plots are effortless**: Graphs are displayed in a stream with the most recent one at the top.
+Just call display and forget about it.
+No more complex mashing of graphs together, or hassle of closing window after window, only to realize you meant to screenshot the one you just closed.
-- **Independent runtime**: your python program can crash, but as long as you dont kill the server your graphs will still be there.
+- **Independent runtime**: If your main python program crashes that's fine, the cleanup function will intentionally leave the graph server running instead of killing it so you can still access your data.
+As long as you don't manually kill the server process, your data will be there.
 - **Interactive**: I'm not saying its impossible for tools like matplotlib to have custom interactivity, but lets just say nobody is doing it unless they have an unusual level of determination.
-Silver Spectacles let's you add custom buttons, effects, etc.
+Silver Spectacles let's you add custom buttons, effects, etc with ease.

 ## Documentation?